jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - v1.4.4
   - Bumped to Kong Gateway v3.13.0.0
   - Removed the `stream_listen` limitation: it can be enabled without impacting the plugins' behavior
-  - `Routing By XPath`: checked correctly if `RouteXPathTargets` is empty avoiding useless execution code
+  - `Routing By XPath`: checked correctly if `RouteXPathTargets` is empty; it avoids useless execution code
-  - `ExternalEntityLoader_Async`: impoved the mechanism:
+  - `ExternalEntityLoader_Async`: improved the mechanism:
     - Called `sleepForPrefetchEnd` one time per plugin call
     - Added the detection of `Failed to locate a schema at location` error message
   - `WSDL/XSD Validation`: enabled an XML comment (`<!-- -->`) in definition that stands for no definition and no validation.
 Used for completly disable the SOAP 1.1 XSD Validation that is enabled by default
+  - Aligned the SOAP Fault version (sent by the plugin in the event of error) to the SOAP verion dynamically detected by Request `XSD VALIDATION`.
+For instance, the plugin sends a SOAP Fault v1.1 if the Request `XSD VALIDATION` detects a SOAP 1.1 envelope even if the request `Content-Type` header is SOAP 1.2